 The “Digital” in Digital Transformation

 As already mentioned, the digital part is most of the time a small part of the whole Digital Transformation effort of a company.
 First, it is a trigger for new possibilities and then it is an enabler for your solutions.
 So, when looking at your Digital Transformation journey you first need to understand what is happening around you, then start thinking of what can be done to deliver added-value to your customer and in the end, you are ready with a list of specs to look for the right technology to enable your solution.

 Changing the Company Organization

 So far it looks quite easy from an outside perspective.
 You have a trigger, you have a process to look for the right solution and you have then the right technologies to enable the solution.
 But as mentioned before you need more than this process to have a successful transformation.
-Changing your culture as mentioned before, breaking silos as Digital Transformation is cross-functional and also aligning your strategy and organization structure is the real problem.
-When you have found your solution and you want to adapt you need to break down old structures.
+Changing your culture as mentioned before, breaking silos as Digital Transformation is cross-functional, and also aligning your strategy and organization structure is the real problem.
+When you have found your solution and you want to adopt you need to break down old structures.

 There is no way that a new system can be handled with old structures.

 This said there is also a big need for realigning your organization.
 You need to look at the customer experience and also the customer journey and align this process with your organization.
 Maybe a good example is a shift a lot of manufacturing companies need to make.
 They have a process and optimization mindset which is very structured.
 When entering a service and software oriented business, as many manufacturing companies need to do, it takes a different approach.
 The customer journey is different, it is a faster pace in sales and service, and the technology changes faster than it usually does in manufacturing.
 So a culture change from “optimizing” to “innovating” and an organizational shift from “process engineering” to “innovating and agile” is also reflected in the company structure.